Single-Photon Counting Receivers for Optical Wireless Communications in Future 6G Networks: Recent Advances in SPC-Based OWC

-In the last decade, several works have investigated the potential application of SPAD in VLC systems.
+As discussed in the previous section, SPAD is the most promising SPC technology for integration into OWC systems in the upcoming 6G era.
+Over the last decade, there has been a substantial body of experimental research focused on exploring the potential applications of SPAD in various OWC systems.
 In particular, sensitivities of $-55.7$ dBm and $-51.6$ dBm at $50$ Mbps and $100$ Mbps, respectively, were achieved by a $0.35$ $\mu$m SPAD CMOS array receiver with an array size of $4$ and a dead time of $9$ ns \cite{Zimmermann17}.
 With the same array size, another SPAD receiver with a dead time of only $3.5$ ns was implemented which reached a sensitivity of $-43.8$ dBm at $200$ Mbps \cite{Steindl18}.
 In addition, a $60$-SPAD array receiver with a minimum dead time of $5$ ns was reported in \cite{Zhang18} which achieved $-53$ dBm sensitivity at $100$ Mbps.

 Besides the aforementioned results achieved by R\&D SPAD receivers, a considerable body of literature has also examined the use of commercial off-the-shelf SPAD receivers in OWC.
-As mentioned above, different from the R\&D SPADs, commercially available SPAD array receivers typically feature simple designs with analog summation in the absence of any complicated quenching and counting circuitry.
-Compared to the custom R\&D receivers, commercial receivers are cost-effective and offer large array sizes and PDE, but these advantages come at the expense of increased thermal noise and worse performance parameters.
+These receivers typically feature larger array sizes and higher PDE at the expense of increased noise levels.
 The gigabit SPAD-based OWC was first reported in \cite{Ahmed20}.
-In this work, $1$ Gbps was achieved with $-49$ dBm sensitivity by using a $3.07$ mm by $3.07$ mm commercial $5676$-SPAD array receiver manufactured by ON Semiconductor.
-Later, an achievable data rate of $3.45$ Gbps was attained by using a commercial receiver with an array of $14,410$ SPADs attributed to the larger array size and lower dead time \cite{Matthews21}.
-More recently, using the same receiver, $5$ Gbps was achieved by the integration of several techniques, including optical orthogonal frequency division multiplexing (OFDM), and nonlinear equalization \cite{Huang:22}, which is currently the highest reported data rate of SPAD OWC.
-Although the majority of research on SPAD-based OWC has been dedicated to indoor VLC applications, the employment of SPAD receivers in other OWC applications such as FSO \cite{Huang20} and UOWC \cite{Khalighi17} has also been studied.
+Later, an achievable data rate of $3.45$ Gbps was attained by using a commercial receiver with an array of $14,410$ SPADs \cite{Matthews21}.
+Using the same receiver, a data rate of $5$ Gbps was achieved through the utilization of optical orthogonal frequency division multiplexing (OFDM) \cite{Huang:22}.
+More recently, $8$ Gbps data transmission of SPAD-based OWC with wide-band vertical cavity surface emitting laser array was reported in \cite{Liu23}.